 Proper Thyroid Testing

 Another underlying cause of Hashimoto’s and hypothyroidism mismanagement and undertreatment is that many patients are not properly diagnosed.
 According to the standard medical care, lab guidelines and medical insurance policies, TSH and free T4 thyroid hormone are tested if hypothyroidism is suspected and only a TSH test is required for the follow up visits.
-Based on the test results most conventional physicians prescribe medication that contains T4 only and seldom check for thyroid antibodies since it does not affect the therapy.
+Based on the TSH test results most conventional physicians prescribe medication that contains T4 only and seldom check for thyroid antibodies since it does not affect the conventional therapy.

 However, free T3 is the metabolically active form of the thyroid hormone.
 If a patient has normal TSH and free T4 but low free T3 the person still can have hypothyroid symptoms and your doctor won’t be able to find it using the standard testing.
 A proper thyroid panel includes a measurement of the free T3 and thyroid antibodies test if Hashimoto’s is suspected.